 Spelling & Phonics

 It is our aim that every pupil leaves Fircroft as a fluent, confident and enthusiastic reader.
-This journey begins in the Early Years with a solid foundation of daily phonics teaching (using Letter & Sounds), regular one-to-one reading and the regular sharing of stories.
-In KS1, we build upon this by introducing children to ‘Guided Comprehension’, which develops pupils’ ability to summarise texts, clarify vocabulary and answer a range of comprehension questions.
+This journey begins in Nursery with the regular sharing of stories and through encouraging children to recognise labels and signs in their environment.
+Then, when children start in Reception, they experience daily phonics lessons (using the SoundsWrite programme) as well as regular one-to-one reading and whole class storytimes.
+We build upon this at the start of Key Stage 1 by introducing children to ‘Guided Comprehension’, which develops pupils’ ability to summarise texts, clarify vocabulary and answer a range of comprehension questions.

 Alongside the daily teaching of reading, we also encourage a love of reading through regular class visits and clubs in our beautiful new library; Reading Buddies, where different year groups pair up to share books and our Reading Ambassadors whose job is to champion reading in their classes.